pcrockett/mollysocket-fly/README.md

 **Install a UnifiedPush distributor on your Android phone:**

 [ntfy](https://f-droid.org/en/packages/io.heckel.ntfy/) is an excellent choice.
-You don't need to configure anything at all, except perhaps disabling battery optimization for the app (which should in theory have trivial impact on your battery usage).
+You don't need to configure anything at all, except perhaps disabling battery optimization for the app (in my experience, the ntfy app adds almost zero extra battery drain with optimization disabled).

 **Install and configure Molly on your Android phone:**